Ameliorate/track8-program/SPEC.md

 #### Up/Down Program
 `#` Down
 `^` Up
+`/` Up If True
+`\` Down If True

 Moves up/down a program.

+Up If True and Down If True will pop a value from the stack, and if that number is not equal to 0 move up or down accordingly.
+If the number is equal to 0 nothing will happen.

 The interpreter will exit if trying to move up or down to a nonexistant program.